Remi-Boutin/SBM_package/Readme.md

 - with no init given : ``sbm(adj, algo='vbem', init='kmeans') ``
 - with an already computed init : ``sbm(adj, algo='vbem', tau_init=tau) ``

-This is a joint work with Pr.
-Pierre Latouche and Pr.
-Charles Bouveyron.